 - Title Bar Buttons: Whether the close buttons (either an X or an OK button) appear on the title bar of screens within the mobile application.
 Due to the behavior of Pocket PC devices, we recommend that you do not show these buttons, and that you define actions within the Agentry application project to close screen sets within the application, and that users close the application using either the menu item, or through an Exit Application action step.
 On Pocket PC devices, screens that are closed using the title bar’s OK button are not destroyed, but only moved to the end of the “Z” order, hiding them from view.
 Applications that are closed with the X button do not actually exit.
 Any defined behaviors for exiting an application are not exhibited.
 Furthermore, the application itself is still running.
 The behaviors described here are not present on a Windows PC platform.

 - Theme Selection: Whether the Theme menu item within the Preference menu of the Agentry Client appears.
-When true (selected), the user can change the Agentry Client theme using this menu.
+When true (selected) the user can change the Agentry Client theme using this menu.
 When false, the user cannot change the Agentry Client theme, and the theme used is always the one that is specified in the Default Theme attribute.
-Allowing users to select a different theme might have unexpected impact on the UI of the Agentry Client if styles are defined and in use.
+Allowing users to select a different theme can have unexpected impact on the UI of the Agentry Client if styles are defined and in use.

-- Default Theme: The default theme that appears on the Agentry Client at runtime.
-If Theme Selection is disabled, the selected Default Theme is always shown and the user cannot change the theme selection.
+- Default Theme: The default theme that appears displayed on the Agentry Client at runtime.
+If Theme Selection is disabled, the selected Default Theme is always displayed and the user cannot change the theme selection.
 If Theme Selection is enabled, the selected Default Theme is the initially applied theme on the Agentry Client, but the user can select a different theme at any time.

 Application Styles Attributes